enterdoki/database-serverless-api/README.md

 * Clone this repository
 * If you don't have Node.JS installed, install Node.JS.
 Else, in this directory, execute npm install
 * Install Azure Function Core Tools.
 Link here: https://github.com/Azure/azure-functions-core-tools
+* On Windows 10, hit F5 to run.
+On MAC OS, hit FN-F5 to run

 ####
 @GET Function to get all airbnb data by borough: